Lewis Hamilton and George Russell vent anger on radio after collision in Qatar

 “This is just unfortunate and I am sure he was frustrated in the moment, as I was, but we will talk about it offline and move forwards.”

+“I definitely appreciate his apology for sure,” said Russell.
+“Of course, I am frustrated because it was a missed opportunity for both of us.

+“Lewis and I will be fine.
+We have a huge amount of respect for each other and nothing was intentional from either side.”

-Amid safety concerns about the Pirelli tyres, Sunday’s 57-lap race took place against the backdrop of a flurry of mandatory pit stops – with the drivers only able to do 18 laps on a single set of rubber.
+Amid safety concerns about the Pirelli tyres, Sunday’s 57-lap race took place against the backdrop of a flurry of mandatory pit stops – with the drivers only able to do 18 laps on a single set of rubber – while the intense heat also made it hairy for a number of the drivers.
+American rookie Logan Sargeant retired through illness, while Canadian Lance Stroll claimed he was even passing out in his car.

 Yet, the disruption had little impact on Verstappen who sealed another comfortable win, taking the flag 4.8 seconds clear for the 49th win of his career.